 Visibility was never an issue, even when I pushed the throttle up to get her on plane.
-In fact, all the big panels of glass make it a pleasure to sit at this helm station, and the design of the galley cabinets allow the skipper to see what’s coming up from behind.
+In fact, all the big panels of glass make it a pleasure to sit at this helm station, and the design of the galley cabinets allow the captain to see what’s coming up from behind.

 Bow Thruster.
-Beneteau has included a bow thruster for redundancy, but the IPS pod drive system gives the skipper excellent control in tight quarters.
+Beneteau has included a bow thruster for redundancy, but the IPS pod drive system gives the captain excellent control in tight quarters.
 This is a real plus for the kind of short-handed cruising that’s increasingly popular with the baby boomer crowd.
 And, with three different control stations (one optional), the guess-work is eliminated from docking the Swift 50.